 Essentially, it’s your classic DJ combination of two decks and a mixer – but replicated entirely on three linked touchscreen tablets.
 That’s right, one integrated system and one inter-linked device.
 Built-in speakers, Bluetooth, effects package, 25GB storage and even a built-in sampler mean you can take it anywhere and connect all your usual extras thanks to two aux-in ports – but it can also work as a stand-alone device if necessary.

 Versatile technology is exactly what DJs need the most, and the Z-Jay tablet seems to combine portability with functionality for the ultimate DJ gadget.

 Want to protect your expensive equipment and gadgets?
 Then you need Insure4Music’s tailored DJ insurance.
-Get an instant quote today and see how affordable peace of mind can be.
+Get an instant music insurance quote today and see how affordable peace of mind can be.